HammazAhmed2105/Networking-Packet-Tracer-Labs/Hotel Management Network Design & Implementation/index.md

 This setup ensures that SSH is configured for secure remote access to the router.
 Adjust the domain name, username, and password as needed for your specific environment.

 <img src="https://i.imgur.com/VoHmoQm.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>

+Thats all fo this topology.
+You can try pinging different devices to check if they work.